 Pupils should be using joined handwriting throughout their independent writing.
 Handwriting should continue to be taught, with the aim of increasing the fluency with which pupils are able to write down what they want to say.
-This, in turn, will support their composition and spelling.
+This,

 Upper key stage 2 Years 5-6